-- The first phase: as from 21 June 2008 the manufacturers have been unable to obtain a type approval for a new type of vehicle if it is fitted with MACs designed to contain F-gases with a GWP higher than 150 leaking more than 40 grams per year (one evaporator systems) and 60 grams per year (dual evaporator systems).
-As from 21 June 2009 this also applies for all new vehicles having been type-approved in the past.
+- From 21 June 2008 the car manufacturers have been unable to obtain a type approval for a new type of vehicle if it was fitted with MACs designed to contain gases with a GWP higher than 150 leaking more than 40 grams per year (one evaporator system) and 60 grams per year (dual evaporator systems).
+As from 21 June 2009 this applied to all new vehicles put on the EU market.

 - From 1 January 2011, the Directive stipulates that air conditioning systems of new types of vehicles must be filled with a refrigerant with a low impact on the climate.
 Therefore, since that date fluorinated greenhouse gases with a GWP higher than 150 can no longer be used in the MAC systems of these (newly type-approved) vehicles.

 - From 1 January 2017, the Directive stipulates a total ban of the use of fluorinated greenhouse gases with a GWP higher than 150 in all new vehicles put on the EU market.
 From that date on new vehicles with MAC systems using these gases cannot be registered, sold and enter into service in the EU.